ssec-jhu/db-template/docs/source/datasets.rst

  - **App version:** The version of the application deployed and thus used to generate the dataset.
  - **ID:** The primary key for the dataset as stored in the website's main database.
  - **N rows:** The number of rows in the zipped data file.
 Depending on the query, this could be the total number of patients or something else.
- - **N spectral data files:** The number of individual spectral data files zipped within the downloadable zip file.
+ - **N array data files:** The number of individual array data files zipped within the downloadable zip file.
- - **Spectral data filenames:** A list of all the file names for all individual spectral data files zipped within the downloadable zip file.
+ - **Array data filenames:** A list of all the file names for all individual array data files zipped within the downloadable zip file.

 Computing Data File Integrity